yap-zong-xin/dit3a87/README.md

 * Admin (/register-admin)

 ## Errors
-* If there's any error, you probably need to clear your local mongodb data by running "mongo" in another powershell and clear all the data under SAP database
+* If there's any error, you probably need to clear your local mongodb data by running "mongosh" in another powershell and clear all the data under SAP database